fishcus/KAP-manual/en/model/computed_column/overview.en.md

 #### Explicit Query vs. Implicit Query

 **Query:** A computed column is logically appended to the table's column list after creation.
-You can query the computed column as if it was a normal column as long as it is pre-calculated in a Cube.
+You can query the computed column as if it was a normal column as long as it is pre-calculated in a cube.

-When **query pushdown** is enabled and there is no cube can be hit on for your query on computed column, Kyligence Enterprise will analyze the query and translate the computed column to the original formula.
-Continuing with the previous example, if you query `select sum(total_amount) from kylin_sales` when there is no Cube ready to answer, and query pushdown is enabled, this query will be translated into `select sum(price * item_count) from kylin_sales`, and be pushed down to underlying SQL on Hadoop engine.
+When **query pushdown** is enabled and there is no cube can be hit on for your query on computed columns, Kyligence Enterprise will analyze the query and translate the computed column to the original formula.
+Continuing with the previous example, if you query `select sum(total_amount) from kylin_sales` when there is no cube ready to answer, and query pushdown is enabled, this query will be translated into `select sum(price * item_count) from kylin_sales`, and be pushed down to underlying SQL on Hadoop engine.